xieyuheng/inner/quotes.md

   - Paul Phillips
   - We're Doing It All Wrong, at Pacific Northwest Scala 2013

+# Chemistry

+- Chemistry is take a liquid and a solid, mix it up and heat it, and then extract it.

+  - Lee Cronin
+  - Origin of Life, Aliens, Complexity, and Consciousness | Lex Fridman Podcast #269

 # Mathematics

 - The code pretty much writes itself.